ehowey/gatsby-starter-catalyst-writer/README.md

 # Gatsby Starter Catalyst Writer

+**This starter is being depreciated as of gatsby-theme-catalyst v1.0.
+Instead use gatsby-starter-catalyst-hydrogen.
+It will continue to work as the package versions are now pinned, you should not have any problem in the short term.
+You should be able to migrate fairly easily to gatsby-starter-catalyst-writer as there were no breaking changes to the data format for published work.**

 This is a full-featured starter that ties together the core theme, header and footer themes and the writer theme to ceate a complete website.
 The theme relies on data from [SANITY.io](https://www.sanity.io/) and includes a customized content studio for the CMS.

 **Documentation**